Last Updated on

 2. 6 to 8 Months Old Baby

-During this period you can reduce the amount of fluid you use to thin the pureed foods as your baby may have become comfortable with more texture.
+During this period, you can reduce the amount of fluid you use to thin the pureed foods, as your baby may have become comfortable with more texture.
 You can try introducing new foods, one food item at a time, to discover what your baby may like or dislike.
-Do wait for a couple of days before introducing a new food to ensure prevention of any likely allergic reaction or digestive troubles.
+Do wait for about three days before introducing another new food to ensure there is no allergic reaction or digestive troubles.

 Some of the foods that you may introduce can be:

 - Fruits like pears, avocado, mango, banana, apples